 The first photo series began in 2002 with "stray gloves."
 Here I used a Canon Elph2 camera while walking the streets of New York City.
-In 2006 I started "The Gravity of Sky" using a Panasonic DMC-FX01 in Seattle, which is why many of these photographs show cloudy, rainy skies.
-I later used a Sony A6000 and various iPhones in Europe, Washington, DC, New York City, and South Bend to capture airplanes in their various environments.
-During a Fulbright semester in 2023-24 in Vietnam, I created "Vietnam | Motorbikes | Motion."
-These photos were all taken with an iPhone, and I marvel that I was not sideswiped in traffic during this period.
+The film was processed at a local Duane Reed drugstore.
+In 2006 I started "The Gravity of Sky" series using a Panasonic DMC-FX01 in Seattle.
+I later used a Sony A6000 and various iPhones in Europe, Washington, DC, New York City, and South Bend to capture airplanes in their environments.
+In 2023-24 I went to Vietnam as a Fulbright fellow and created "Vietnam | Motorbikes | Motion."
+These photos were all taken with an iPhone 12.
 This series is currently on display at IU South Bend's library.
 Here's the press release.

 You can reach me at: jnashel@gmail.com or fill out the form below.